 From athletes to actors and musicians to TV personalities, the Human Rights Campaign is grateful to include celebrities among its more than one million members and supporters.
 They have been vocal advocates for equality at every opportunity, whether it’s in a media interview, at a concert, in casual conversations or at an HRC event.
-The celebrities featured below are among those who have used their place in the public eye to advance the movement for full equality for lesbian, gay, bisexual and transgender Americans.
+The celebrities featured below are among those who have used their place in the public eye to advance the movement for full equality for lesbian, gay, bisexual, transgender and queer Americans.

 "If I had known that there were such a great support structure embracing our community, I would have found the courage to come out a long time ago."